 Know Your Options

 Another important consideration is reliability.
 Your network service provider should have a robust system in place.
 Since you will use their service for telecommunications, you need to be digitally available 24/7 through consistently good connections.
 In this respect, both DSL and cable are good enough for typical residential VoIP needs.
 These provide consistent service, albeit with some gaps in performance consistency.
-Cable, in particular, may suffer from latency issues during data packet processing.
-And, like what was said earlier, speed lags when there is heavy usage within a shared cable network.
-DSL and cable may not be the best options when you have a business that needs to rely heavily on VoIP 24/7.
-The cable may do at the start.
+Cable, in particular, may suffer from interference and latency issues during data packet processing.
+Lags, when there is heavy usage within a shared network, are to be expected with cable internet.
+DSL is not the best option when you have a business that needs to rely heavily on VoIP 24/7.
+The cable internet may do at the start, for example.
 However, expect the need to upgrade once your requirements increase.
 Fiber broadband is a reliable choice and resolves bandwidth, latency, and other issues.
 However, a fiber optic line needs to exist between your place of work and the service provider’s central office.